An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Introduction

-In the main paper, we showcase the effectiveness of \ours via three different case studies: (i) supervised learning for object classification, where CIFAR-100~\cite{Krizhevsky2009} is used for our main experiments thanks to its 32$\times$32 input size, but the observation also generalizes well to ImageNet~\cite{Deng2009}; (ii) self-supervised learning on CIFAR-100 via standard Masked Autoencoding (MAE)~\cite{He2022} for pre-training, and fine-tuning for classification; and (iii) image generation with diffusion models, where we follow the architecture of Diffusion Transformer (DiT)~\cite{Peebles2023}, and study its pixel variant on ImageNet using the latent token space provided by VQGAN~\cite{Esser2021}.
-In all three cases, we find \ours exhibits reasonable behaviors, and achieving results better in quality than baselines equipped with the locality inductive bias.
-This observation is further generalized to fine-grained classification and depth estimation tasks in the appendix.
+We showcase the effectiveness of Transformer on pixels via three different case studies: (i) supervised learning for object classification, where CIFAR-100~\citep{Krizhevsky2009} is used for our main experiments thanks to its default 32$\times$32 input size, but the observation also generalizes well to ImageNet~\citep{Deng2009}, fine-grained classification using Oxford-102-Flowers~\citep{nilsback08flowers} and depth estimation via regression using NYU-v2~\citep{silberman2012nyuv2}; (ii) self-supervised learning on CIFAR-100 via Masked Autoencoding (MAE)~\citep{He2022} for pre-training, and fine-tuning for classification; and (iii) image generation with diffusion models, where we follow the architecture of the Diffusion Transformer (DiT)~\citep{Peebles2023}, and study its pixel variant on ImageNet using the latent token space provided by VQGAN~\citep{Esser2021}.
+In all three cases, we find Transformers on pixels exhibit reasonable behaviors, and achieves results better in quality than baselines equipped with the locality inductive bias.

 As a related investigation, we also examine the importance of two locality designs (position embedding and patchification) within the standard ViT architecture on ImageNet.
-For position embedding, we have three options: sin-cos~\cite{Vaswani2017}, learned, and none -- with sin-cos carrying the locality bias whilst the other two not.
+For position embedding, we have three options: sin-cos~\citep{Vaswani2017}, learned, and none -- with sin-cos carrying the locality bias whilst the other two do not.
 To systematically `corrupt' the locality bias in patchification, we perform a pixel \emph{permutation} before dividing the input into 256-pixel (akin to a 16$\times$16 patch in ViT) tokens.
-The permutation is fixed across images, and consists of multiple steps that swap a pixel pair within a distance threshold.
-Our results suggest that patchification imposes a stronger locality prior, and (given \ours) translation equivariance is still indispensable for network designs.
+The permutation is fixed across images, and consists of multiple steps that each swaps a pixel pair within a distance threshold.
+Our results suggest that patchification imposes a stronger locality prior, and removing both location equivariance and locality is not yet feasible.